Course Information

 • All assignments (e.g., homeworks, quizzes, exams) will be submitted in Canvas

-• Announcements may be made in email or Canvas/Discussion
+• Announcements may be made in email or Canvas.

-• We will be using teams for class discussion.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions here.
+• Rather than emailing questions to the teaching staff, I encourage you to post your questions here.

 • The teaching staff will always check discussions during our office hours and possibly at other times.